LeeKamentsky/python-javabridge/docs/highlevel.rst

 Signatures
 ----------

-The signatures are described in `JNI Types and Data Structures <http://docs.oracle.com/javase/1.5.0/docs/guide/jni/spec/types.html>`_.
+The signature syntax is described in `JNI Types and Data Structures <http://docs.oracle.com/javase/1.5.0/docs/guide/jni/spec/types.html>`_.
 An example: “(ILjava/lang/String;)[I” takes an integer and string as parameters and returns an array of integers.

 Cheat sheet: